MCP Cutting-Edge State of the Art — April 2026

 On the Horizon (community-driven, lower priority)

-- Triggers / Event-Driven Updates — webhooks / server-push notifications with ordering guarantees (replaces polling and SSE-hold patterns).
+Section titled “On the Horizon (community-driven, lower priority)”- Triggers / Event-Driven Updates — webhooks / server-push notifications with ordering guarantees (replaces polling and SSE-hold patterns).

 - Result Type Improvements — streamed tool results (incremental output) + reference-based results (pull large payloads on-demand).